Western (genre): Themes

 The Lone Ranger, a famous heroic lawman, was with a cavalry of six Texas Rangers until they all, except for him, were killed.
 He preferred to remain anonymous, so he resigned and built a sixth grave that supposedly held his body.
 He fights on as a lawman, wearing a mask, for "Outlaws live in a world of fear.
 Fear of the mysterious".

 The Western genre sometimes portrays the conquest of the wilderness and the subordination of nature in the name of civilization or the confiscation of the territorial rights of the original, Native American, inhabitants of the frontier.
 The Western depicts a society organized around codes of honor and personal, direct or private justice—"frontier justice"—dispensed by gunfights.
 These honor codes are often played out through depictions of feuds or individuals seeking personal revenge or retribution against someone who has wronged them (e.g., True Grit has revenge and retribution as its main themes).
 This Western depiction of personal justice contrasts sharply with justice systems organized around rationalistic, abstract law that exist in cities, in which social order is maintained predominantly through relatively impersonal institutions such as courtrooms.
 The popular perception of the Western is a story that centers on the life of a seminomadic wanderer, usually a cowboy or a gunfighter.
 A showdown or duel at high noon featuring two or more gunfighters is a stereotypical scene in the popular conception of Westerns.
+The showdown in High Noon is an excellent example of this.